devops329/devops/instruction/chaosTesting/chaosTesting.md

 1. Make sure you have metrics that will display the chaos.
 1. Create an OnCall alert that will trigger based on chaos.
 1. Deploy your JWT Pizza Service to production.
 1. Simulate traffic to the service.
-(See the _Curl commands_ found [Logging deliverable](../deliverable8Logging/deliverable8Logging.md) for examples of how to do this.)
+(See the _Curl commands_ found in the [simulating traffic](simulatingTraffic/simulatingTraffic.md) instruction for examples of how to do this.)
 1. Trigger the chaos.
 1. Wait for, acknowledge, and resolve the alert.